(Last Updated on November 30, 2022)

 Use Routines or Schedules

-When the kids know what to expect (and what behavior is expected) during different parts of the day, it’s more likely they’ll cooperate.
-If they know play-time is coming soon, they’re more likely to play quietly for ten more minutes while big brother finishes his math.
+When the kids know what to expect (and what behavior is expected from them) during different parts of the day, it’s more likely they’ll cooperate.
+If they know play-time is coming soon, they’re more likely to read quietly for ten more minutes while big brother finishes his math.
+For examples of how our own daily routine goes, check out this Day in the Life post.

 Protect Nap and Quiet Times